danielfm/ergodox-layout/README.md

 ### Symbols Layer

-This layer is mostly the same as the default Ergodox EZ.
+This layer is mostly the same as the default ErgoDox EZ.

 ### Media and Navigation Layer